-Dames also serves as the Director of Coaching and Player Development for Eclipse Select Soccer Club in Chicago, Illinois.
-The club only consisted of three teams when he joined in 1996, and today serves as a full service club consisting of over 50 male and female teams with more than 750 players ranging from ages 8-19.
+Dames also serves as the Director of Coaching and Player Development for Chicago’s Eclipse Select Soccer Club, which consisted of three teams when the Illinois native took over in 1996 and today boasts over 50 male and female teams with more than 750 players ranging from ages 8-19.

-Second Assistant Coach
+1st Assistant Coach

 Bonnie Young returns for her second season as the first assistant to the Red Stars after playing for Chicago during the 2009 WPS season.
 After an outstanding playing career at Penn State, earning multiple All-Big Ten accolades, Young was drafted with the 14th overall pick in the 2002 W-USL Draft to the New York Power.
 Young spent several years in the professional ranks, including time with the New Jersey Wildcats where she helped guide the team to a W-League Championship in 2005.
 After four years with the Wildcats she would play for Sky Blue FC before eventually landing with the Chicago Red Stars.

 In addition to her vast playing experience, Young brings over eleven years of collegiate coaching experience to the Red Stars.
 Young began her coaching career at Rhode Island University as an assistant coach for the 2004-2005 season, followed by five years at Monmouth University (New Jersey).
 Most recently, Young was the head coach at North Central College (Illinois), where she also served as the Director of the Strength and Conditioning Program.
 Since relocating to Illinois, Young has been the Senior Girls Director at NSA Premier, a Region II ODP Coach, and is still currently working as a U.S. Soccer Training Center coach.

 Young holds a number of coaching qualifications, which includes a NSCAA Premier Diploma, NSCAA Director of Coaching Diploma and a USSF “B” License.